impress-org/give-receipt-attachments/readme.txt

 4. The settings for Give Receipt Attachments that are displayed at the bottom of each Give form edit screen.

 == Changelog ==

+= 1.1 =
+* Added compatibility with Give 1.8's new Metabox UI
+* Added a setting to toggle showing the download on the donation confirmation page or not.
+* Added proper textdomain loader and POT, PO, and MO files.

 = 1.0 =
 * Initial release